allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos_no_permissive.md

 This subtypes appears to use cysteine's hydrophobicity as well as the sulphur/aromatic interaction that allows cysteine to create stabilising interactions with aromatics (Orabi & English 2016)
 The characteristic aromatic interaction pattern occurs in the subtypes mean profile and somewhat in the chemical environment, although the enrichment for aromatic neighbours is weaker than when it was an exclusive group (likely because it is swamped by residues without the interaction).
 In some sense this subtype could be manually split into two, although that is generally not identified algorithmically (apart from a single lucky run of kmeans)
+These positions tend to be more strongly buried than C1 positions, although both generally are.

 The identified aromatic interactions are: